30/10/2017 0 Comments

 How Do I Know If My Dog Is In Pain?

 Different dogs can vary considerably in how they react to pain.
 Some will immediately let you know it while others might quite convincingly cover it up.
 So how do you know that it's time to bring your pooch in to a Toronto animal clinic?
 Thankfully, even the most stoic of dogs are going to show symptoms of pain, especially if the pain is severe.
-At Brimley-Lawrence Animal Clinic and Bellamy-Lawrence Animal Hospital, vet clinics in Toronto, we teach pet owners to be on the lookout for the following signs that their dog might be in pain.
+At Bellamy-Lawrence Animal Hospital, vet clinic in Toronto, we teach pet owners to be on the lookout for the following signs that their dog might be in pain.

 - Whining and whimpering